-Audacious German-born, British-based composer Max Richter defies definition in the world of modern classical music.
-He’s a true innovator who is achieving popular appeal through bold new work for a whole new generation.
+Audacious German-born, Britain-based composer Max Richter defies definition in the world of modern classical music.
+He's a true innovator who is achieving popular appeal through bold new work for a whole new generation.

 Prolific as a pianist, producer, remixer and collaborator, Richter’s influential composition work spans such acclaimed neo-classical solo albums as The Blue Notebooks and Songs from Before, alongside film (Arrival, Shutter Island), television (The Leftovers, Black Mirror), theatre, ballet, opera and more.